QuantEcon/lecture-python-intro/lectures/lake_model.md

 plot_time_paths(lm, x0=x0)
 ```

-Thus, while the sequence of iterates still move towards the dominant eigenvector $\bar{x}$ however in this case
+Thus, while the sequence of iterates still move towards the dominant eigenvector $\bar{x}$, in this case
 they converge to the origin.

 This is a result of the fact that $r(A)<1$, which ensures that the iterative sequence $(A^t x_0)_{t \geq 0}$ will converge